afil310/Wheely/README.md

 ## Description
 A simple take home project app written in Swift 4.2.

+The project does not use storyboards.
+All UI components created programmatically.

-Input screen: add some values to the table, or delete existing records by swaping left.
+Input screen: add some values to the table, or delete existing records by swiping left.
 The records persist between app launches.

 The Wheel screen: tap "Spin" button to rotate the wheel and get a random value.